paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...which we then pass to the create_bitcoin_public_key function, along with the
-  private_key we want to create a Bitcoin public key for.
+...which we then pass to a `create_bitcoin_public_key` function, along with the `private_key` we want to create a Bitcoin public key for.

 ---